Ash3926/nusaiproject/README.md

 - pandas
 - xgboost

-Processed files have been uploaded to save time, but to recreate them, download the files from the links provided and Run All on the file.
-Takes an additional ~40minutes.
+Ensure your downloaded data files are in a subfolder named `Datasets`.

-To only see the models' performance, run the code blocks beginning from `# Read in data from written files`
+Run All on the file to produce the datasets necessary and model performance statistics.